How to draw a gryphon

-The Gryphon (griffin) is a magical animal that comes equipped with the hind end of a lion and the front end of an eagle.
+The Griffin (also spelled griffon or gryphon) is a magical animal that comes equipped with the hind end of a lion and the front end of an eagle.

 This would cause the beast some probl ems, I'm sure, because, if you've ever eaten a chicken and seen it's bones, you know that the legs on a bird are his hind legs.
 His wings are the equivalent of our arms.